 Forms Authentication Across Applications

 ASP.NET supports forms authentication in a distributed environment, either across applications on a single server or in a Web farm.
-When forms authentication is enabled across multiple ASP.NET applications, users are not required to re-authenticate when switching between the applications.
+Several configuration attributes in the <forms> element configuration section must match for all applications participating in shared forms authentication.
+The directives

-After an authentication ticket (cookie) has been issued, expiration of the cookie is tracked based on the Expires value in the cookie itself.
-If two applications have different Timeout attributes, the expiration date and original timestamp are retained through each cookie's lifetime.
+After a cookie has been issued, expiration of the cookie is tracked based on the Expires value in the cookie itself.
+This means that if two applications have different timeout attributes, the expiration date and time that was set when each cookie was originally issued is retained throughout the lifetime of the cookie.
 When a cookie is updated, the cookie's original expiration is used to compute the new expiration.
-The only time that the configuration Timeout value is used is when the cookie is initially created.
+The only time the configuration timeout value is used is when the cookie is initially created.